timo-juhani/blockchain/README.md

-A study project to understand cryptocurrency and blockchain better.
+A study project to understand cryptocurrencies and blockchain better.